soniajoseph/ViT-Prisma/docs/UsageGuide.md

 ## Hooked ViT

-The Hooked ViT part of the Prisma Project allows instantiating models in a flexible way with along with hooks to inspect the internals of a model during forward / backward passes, making it easier for mechanistic interpretability research with ViTs.
+The Hooked ViT part of the Prisma Project allows instantiating models in a flexible way along with hooks to inspect the internals of a model during forward / backward passes, making it easier for mechanistic interpretability research with ViTs.
 The architecture is defined by the Prisma config object discussed in the previous section.

 ### Instantiating the Base ViT